godotengine/godot-docs/tutorials/vr/vr_starter_tutorial.rst

 be directly below the player, but if there is room-scale tracking, then the :ref:`ARVROrigin <class_ARVROrigin>` will be the center of the tracked room.

 .. note:: This is a bit of a simplification, and honestly, I do not know enough about the various different VR headsets and how they work to give a more detailed
           and complete explanation.
-The simple way is to look at it like this: The :ref:`ARVROrigin <class_ARVROrigin>` is the center of the VR world.
+Consider it like this: The :ref:`ARVROrigin <class_ARVROrigin>` is the center of the VR world.
 If there is room tracking, the player can move away from the center point, the :ref:`ARVROrigin <class_ARVROrigin>` node, but only as far as the room scaling tracks.

 If you select the :ref:`ARVROrigin <class_ARVROrigin>` node, you may notice that the world scale is set to ``1.4``.
 This is because I originally made the world too big,